hirarijs/craft-sdk/README.md

 ### Custom version storage

+See [Custom directory install and launch example](./docs/custom-directories.md) for a fully commented end-to-end setup.

 By default, versions are stored under `<gameDirectory>/versions/<version-id>`.
 Pass `versionDirectory` to use an exact directory instead of deriving it from the version id.

 ```ts